brianddk/reddit/markdown/mixer.md

 JoinMarket or Wasabi are probably the "best".
 Whirlpool is a lot easier.
 ChipMixer is the easiest but its custodial (\*hiss\*).

 Also, you can offer liquidity on JoinMarket making your mixes free, or even (ever so slightly) profitable.

+Alternatively you can use BTC-LN (Lightning) as a sort of "poor mans mixer", or move coins to XMR through an anon exchange like FixedFloat, but the premium is steep